Plum and Rhubarb Cake

 I mean there are only so many plums one small boy can consume before there are… er… consequences!

-So instead of letting him scoff the great big bag of plums on his own, I decided I had better make a plum cake, but not just any plum cake, a plum and rhubarb cake!
+So instead of letting him scoff the great big bag of plums on his own, I decided we should make a plum cake, but not just any plum cake, a plum and rhubarb cake!

 This plum and rhubarb cake is super moist and almost more like a slice than a cake, but whatever you call it, it’s delicious!

-I was able to use up a load of plums, some left over cream cheese, and I added a few sticks of rhubarb because everything tastes better with rhubarb in it… and the cake/slice was divine!
+I was able to use up lots of plums, some left over cream cheese, and I added a few sticks of rhubarb from the garden too.

 You bake this cake in a brownie or lamington tin, something around 30.5 x 20.5cms (12 x 8 inches), making a large flat cake.
 That way the cake cooks all the way through without drying out too much.